 (C) As appropriate, proposed indicator hazardous substances for the alternative (see WAC 173-340-703); and

-(D) Sufficient information about the alternative to enable Ecology to conduct the evaluations and make the determinations required under chapter 43.21C RCW, the State Environmental Policy Act, and chapter 197-11 WAC, the State Environmental Policy Act Rules;
+(D) Sufficient information about the alternative to enable ecology to conduct the evaluations and make the determinations required under chapter 43.21C RCW, the State Environmental Policy Act, and chapter 197-11 WAC, the State Environmental Policy Act Rules;

 (ix) Documentation of the proper management and disposal of any waste materials generated as a result of the feasibility study in accordance with applicable state and federal laws; and

-(x) Any other information required by Ecology.
+(x) Any other information required by ecology.

 WAC 173-340-355 Development of cleanup action alternatives that include remediation levels.